italonery/carrinho-compras-php/Readme.md

 ### Após realizar a instalação do Xampp:

-1. Copie a pasta do repositório "carrinho-compras"
+1. Copie a pasta do repositório "carrinho-compras-php"
 2. Cole a pasta em "xampp\htdocs"
 3. A pasta "xampp" fica localizada no disco local
 4. Ex: C:\xampp\htdocs